lattice/quda/doc/eigentracker-step-scale-evolution.md

 point); CG-iteration flatness and TRLM cost are unaffected.
 The subspace-residual column was empty because the probe logs at VERBOSE — promote to SUMMARIZE (checklist item above) before the next sweep.

+## MG bring-up: RESOLVED (2026-08-10/11)

+The MG crashes (calculateY precision mismatch, MGPreconditionedRun segfault) were precision-flag incoherence, not library defects: MG internals are single-precision and collide with --prec-sloppy double.
+The working set is

+    --prec double --prec-sloppy single --prec-precondition single
+    --prec-null single --mg-levels 2 --inv-multigrid true

+Measured at kappa=0.1456, 12^3x32: 12 MG-GCR outer iterations to 1e-10
+(true residual 5e-11) vs 105 plain-CG iterations; HMC+MG 4/4 accepted
+trajectories with eigentracking seeding its 24-vector pool from the MG null space (no TRLM cost; fresh-TRLM anchors remain the exact lambda_min diagnostic).
+MG-era eigentracking is live; the step-scale predictor-corrector item remains open for when pool fidelity between anchors matters.